saqib-sps/Cricket-Data-Scrapping/README.md

 # Cricket-Data-Scrapping
-This is the code I used for scrappin odi cricket record from cricinfo.
+This is the python code I used for scrapping Odi cricket record from Cricinfo.
+To run it, you would need gecko along with other python libraries.